experimentarium/times/docs/part-4/part-4.md

 The VEDA-Navigator is the main vehicle for accessing, importing, and coordinating the various files that make up a model.
 Any template may be opened from the Navigator by double-clicking on its name, or in the case of SysSettings/BaseTrans using the ![](assets/image13.png) icon alongside the file name.
 The Navigator form is divided into sub-windows/panes/quadrants according to the various types of files managed by VEDA2.0:

 - **Base Scenario \[BS\]**: templates used to set up the base-year (B-Y) structure of the model (existing commodities and current processes stock, and the base-year end-use demand levels), according to the energy flows reflect the overall energy balance.
 Thus the start year of the model can be calibrated to the energy balance according the B-Y Templates.
 The B-Y templates are named as VT\_\<workbook name\>\_\<sector\>\_\<Version\> (e.g. VT_REG_PRI_V1, as seen in ).
 The number of B-Y templates and their names depend on both the model structure (e.g., the number of regions and sectors) and the organisation of the input data (e.g., how many regions and sectors in each file).
 The B-Y templates are introduced in DemoS_001 (Section ) and are modified throughout the evolution of the 12 DemoS steps.
   - **BY_Trans**: are transformation files used to update the information included in the B-Y templates (update existing values for existing attributes) and/or to insert new information (insert new attributes for existing processes) in the B-Y templates.
 They work like a scenario file (described below), but the rule-based filters and the update/insert changes apply only to those processes and commodities already existing in the B-Y templates.
 The BY_Trans file is introduced in DemoS_009 (Section 3.9.1.2).
 - **SysSettings**: is used to declare the very basic structure of the model including regions, time slices, start year, etc. It also contains some settings for the synchronization process and can include some additional information.
 There is only one such file; it has a fixed name that stands for System Settings.
 The SysSettings file is described in Section .
 - **SubRES \[SR\]**: SubRES files are used to introduce new commodities and processes in the RES that are not part of the B-Y templates.
 However, while the B-Y templates are region-specific, the SubRES are region independent.
 For each SubRES file there is a corresponding transformation (Trans) file allowing the introduction of region-specific process attributes, including the availability (or not) of processes in each region.
 To make changes to the SubRES_Trans-\_\<sector\> files use the Navigator to open the associated model subfolder and access the file via Window Explorer.
 The naming conventions are: SubRES\_\<name\> and SubRES\_\<name\>\_Trans.
 SubRES files are introduced in DemoS_006 (Section 3.6.3).
-- **Regular Scenario \[RS}**: Scenario files are used to update existing information and/or to insert new information in any part of the RES, including B-Y templates, SubRES files, and Trade files (see below).
+- **Regular Scenario \[RS\]**: Scenario files are used to update existing information and/or to insert new information in any part of the RES, including B-Y templates, SubRES files, and Trade files (see below).
 They are also used to include any additional user constraints in the model.
 The naming convention is: Scen\_\<scenario name\>.
 These files can only manipulate (insert or update) information associated with previously declared RES components.
 New commodities and processes may not be added via Scenario files, only new attributes.
 Scenario files are introduced in DemoS_004 (Section ).
 Several different applications of scenario files are illustrated through the remainder of the DemoS.
 - **Demand Scenario \[DS\]**: Demand Templates Include all the information necessary to project end-use demands for energy services in each region, such as macroeconomic drivers and sensitivity series.
 Multiple demand files may be used, to model different demand growth scenarios for instance.
 The naming convention is: ScenDem\_\<scenario name\>.
 This section of the Navigator also contains a single file permitting assignment of a demand driver as well as a sensitivity (or elasticity) series each end-use demand to its driver in each region: Dem_Alloc+Series.
 Demand files and tables are described in DemoS_010 (Section 3.10.1).
 - **Trade Scenario \[TS\]**.
 This section of the Navigator contains a file in which all unilateral and/or bilateral trade links between regions are declared: ScenTrade\_\_Trade_Links, and associate data provided when appropriate.
 The latter contains all of the attribute specifications for the trade processes.
 Multiple trade files may be used, to model different trade scenarios or for different commodities.
 The naming convention is: ScenTrade\_\<scenario name\>.
 Trade files are introduced in DemoS_005 (Section 3.5.3).

 For more advanced modelling there are also control panels for the Parametrisation facilities of VEDA2.0, and well as for more complex model input setups a couple of ways to look at inter-decencies between templates -- though these are beyond the scope of the basic DemoS models.